wfp/editorial-guide/15-content-references.md

 Note that articles are set in normal roman font.
 The titles of books and book-length documents such as manuals and handbooks are *italicized*.

-For Board documents:
+For Executive Board documents:

 > "Food Aid for All" (WFP/EB.1/2007/5-A).

-For non-Board documents:
+For non-Executive Board documents:

 > **WFP.** 2007. *Fundraising: Challenges and Opportunities.* Internal report, unpublished.